vincer2040/web/apps/portfolio/src/components/about/pde.md

 ### Development Environment

-I develop on linux with neovim as my editor (you can find my config [here](https://github.com/vincer2040/init.lua) if you're interested in that sort of stuff) and tmux (I don't have a config for tmux as I just use the defaults) as my terminal.
+I develop on linux with neovim as my editor (you can find my neovim config [here](https://github.com/vincer2040/init.lua) if you're interested in that sort of stuff) and tmux (I don't have a config for tmux as I just use the defaults) as my terminal.